 It might be two or three hours ago that they had brought him here.
 The dull pain in his belly never went away, but sometimes it grew better and sometimes worse, and his thoughts expanded or contracted accordingly.
 When it grew worse he thought only of the pain itself, and of his desire for food.
 When it grew better, panic took hold of him.
 There were moments when he foresaw the things that would happen to him with such actuality that his heart galloped and his breath stopped.
-He felt the smash of truncheons on his elbows and iron-shod boots on his shins; he saw himself grovelling on the floor, screaming for mercy through broken teeth.
-He hardly thought of Julia.
-He could not fix his mind on her.
-He loved her and would not betray her; but that was only a fact, known as he majority of them were common criminals, but there were a few political prisoners among them.
+He felt the smash of truncheons on his elbows the one he was now in, but filthily dirty and at all times crowded by ten or fifteen people.
+The majority of them were common criminals, but there were a few political prisoners among them.
 He had sat silent against the wall, jostled by dirty bodies, too preoccupied by fear and the pain in his belly to take much interest in his surroundings, but still noticing the astonishing difference in demeanour between the Party prisoners and the others.
 The Party prisoners were always silent and terrified, but the ordinary criminals seemed to care nothing for anybody.
 They yelled insults at the guards, fought back fiercely when their belongings were impounded, wrote obscene words on the floor, ate smuggled food which they produced from mysterious hiding-places in their clothes, and even shouted down the telescreen when it tried to restore order.
 On the other hand some of them seemed to be on good terms with the guards, called them by nicknames, and tried to wheedle cigarettes through the spyhole in the door.
 The guards, too, treated the common criminals with a certain forbearance, even when they had to handle them roughly.
 There was much talk about the forced-labour camps to which most of the prisoners expected to be sent.
 It was 'all right' in the camps, he gathered, so long as you had good contacts and knew the ropes.
 There was bribery, favouritism, and racketeering of every kind, there was homosexuality and prostitution, there was even illicit alcohol distilled from potatoes.
 The positions of trust were given only to the common criminals, especially the gangsters and the murderers, who formed a sort of aristocracy.
 All the dirty jobs were done by the politicals.

 There was a constant come-and-go of prisoners of every description: drug-peddlers, thieves, bandits, black-marketeers, drunks, prostitutes.
 Some of the drunks were so violent that the other prisoners had to combine to suppress them.
 An enormous wreck of a woman, aged about sixty, with great tumbling breasts and thick coils of white hair which had come down in her struggles, was carried in, kicking and shouting, by four guards, who had hold of her one at each corner.
 They wrenched off the boots with which she had been trying to kick them, and dumped her down across Winston's lap, almost breaking his thigh-bones.
-The woman hoisted herself upright and followed them out with a yell of 'F-bastards!'
-Then, noticing that she was sitting on something uneven, she slid off Winston's knees on to the bench.
+The woman hoisted herself upright and followed them out with a yell of 'F-- bastards!'
+Then, noticing that she was